These celebrities decided to leave California in recent years

-High taxes, increasing cost of living expenses and political disagreements have resulted in thousands of California residents packing up and leaving the Golden State behind — including some of Hollywood’s hottest celebrities.
+(KTLA) — High taxes, increasing cost of living expenses, and political disagreements have resulted in thousands of California residents packing up and leaving the Golden State behind — including some of Hollywood’s hottest celebrities.

 Actors Scott Baio and Dean Cain recently announced their departure from the state.
 Both actors said their decision was based on California’s political stance on certain issues.

-In addition to other public figures, these celebrities have decided to leave California.
+In addition to other public figures, these celebrities have decided to leave California in recent years.

 Hilary Swank